jr-cast/webdev_tester/README.md

-# Portfolio: Adjusting Desktop Version 🖥️!
+# Portfolio: Application deploy ☁️!

-In this new iteration the full desktop layout of the portfolio was tackled.
+In this new iteration the portfolio site was deployed into the web using the GitHub Web Pages service

-* Main objetives of this new project-feature is:
+Main objetives of this new project-feature is:
-* Understand how to create UIs adaptable to different screen sizes using media queries.
-* Understand how to parse a Figma design to create a UI.
-* Implement forms, inputs and HTML5 default validators
-* Make sure conversion from mobile to desktop works without major issues
+* Deploy your website using GitHub Pages.
+* Check the online version of your portfolio and make sure that the page works properly.
+* Update the README of your repository to include a link to the online version.

 ## Built With
 * HTML